GEOS-Chem-IGE/GEOS-Chem-infra/simulation-guide.md

 1. Build GCClassic (`1_build.sh`)
 2. Execute a dryrun to check the configuration and identify any missing input data (`2_dryrun.sh`)
+  * Download any missing input data identified by the dryrun (`download-data.sh`)
-3. Run a simulation (`3_run.sh`)
+4. Run a simulation (`3_run.sh`)

-You should **copy** these example job scripts from `/home/PROJECTS/pr-geoschem/geos-chem-setup/jobscripts` into your run dir.
+You should copy these example job scripts from `/home/PROJECTS/pr-geoschem/geos-chem-setup/jobscripts` into your run dir.
 It's important to copy the scripts rather than linking them because you will need to modify the settings (e.g. job resources and walltime).

 ```bash
 cp /home/PROJECTS/pr-geoschem/geos-chem-setup/jobscripts/*.sh .